Skip to main content

 Possession of Marijuana

-It is unlawful for a person to knowingly or intentionally possesses marijuana (including hashish), a Schedule I substance.
+It is unlawful for a person to knowingly or intentionally possess marijuana (cannabis), a Schedule I substance.

 Persons engaged in such activity will most likely face criminal charges and a violation of the Student Code of Conduct.